Transport alpha divergences: Transport alpha divergence s

-In this section, we define $\alpha$-divergences in Wasserstein-$2$ space.
-Several properties are presented, including composite Bregman divergences and generalized Pythagorean theorem in Wasserstein-$2$ spaces.
-We also define the $\alpha$-geodesic for the completeness of the result.
+In this section, we define {alpha divergence}s in {one dimensional Wasserstein-$2$ space}.
+Several properties are presented, including composite Bregman divergences and generalized Pythagorean theorem in Wasserstein-$2$ space.
+We also define the {alpha geodesic} for the completeness of the result.